Full Sail University

 Full Sail University is a private for-profit university in Winter Park, Florida.
 It was formerly a recording studio in Ohio named Full Sail Productions and Full Sail Center for the Recording Arts.
-The school moved to Florida in 1980 and began offering online degrees in 2007.
+The school moved to Florida in 1980, began offering bachelor's degrees in 2005, and began offering online degrees in 2007.
+The following year, the school was granted university status by the Florida Department of Education.

-Full Sail is accredited by the Accrediting Commission of Career Schools and Colleges to award associate, bachelor's, and master's degrees in audio, design, computer animation and business.
-In November 2018, it had approximately 8,921 students at its Winter Park Campus, as well as 10,250 students enrolled in online courses.
+Full Sail is accredited by the Accrediting Commission of Career Schools and Colleges to award associate, bachelor's, and master's degrees in audio, design, computer animation and business administration.

 History

-Full Sail University was founded by Jon Phelps in Dayton, Ohio, in 1979.
+Full Sail University was founded by Jon Phelps in Ohio, in 1979.
 Its curriculum was centered on recording arts and offered courses in audio engineering.
 It relocated to Orlando, Florida, in 1980 and added new courses to its core recording arts program.
 In 1989, Full Sail moved to its current location at Winter Park, Florida; the following year, it was accredited to grant specialized associate degrees.

 Enrollment doubled between 1989 and 1991 at a time of increased interest in film and media studies.
 The university had financial difficulties in 1992 and its growth slowed.
 Between 1995 and 1999, it began offering associate degrees in computer animation, digital media, game design and development, and show production and touring; these were later expanded into full bachelor's degree programs.

 In 2005, the school offered its first bachelor's degree program, a Bachelor of Science degree in entertainment business.
 In 2007, the first master's degree program—also in the entertainment industry—was offered.
 Online degree programs began in 2007, the first of which was an online adaptation of the existing Entertainment Business Master of Science.

 The additions of the master's degree programs, among other factors, led to the school being recognized as a university by the state of Florida.
 In 2008 it changed its name from Full Sail Real World Education to Full Sail University after attaining university status from the Florida Department of Education's Commission for Independent Education.

-As the university grew between 2006 and 2011, the curriculum and degree programs were broadened, adding programs such as a Bachelor of Science in sports marketing and media, and a Master of Science degree in game design.
+The curriculum and degree programs were broadened between 2006 and 2011, adding programs such as a Bachelor of Science in sports marketing and media, and a Master of Science degree in game design.